dcshzj/nussucommit/pages/training-workshops.md

 * [Adobe Photoshop](#adobe-photoshop)
 * [Adobe Illustrator](#adobe-illustrator)

-Additionally, we partner with external organisations to offer some training workshops taught by external trainers:
+Additionally, we partner with external organisations to offer some [training workshops taught by external trainers](/external-workshops/), some of which are free!

-* [Microsoft Excel VBA](#microsoft-excel-vba) by Acadia Training (paid)
-* Data Science by Code for Asia
-* Web Development by Code for Asia

 We announce our upcoming workshops via email blasts on NUSSU Events directly to your NUS email.
 You can also [subscribe to our mailing list](/contact/#mailing-list) to be updated about our upcoming workshops.